Skip to main content

 NC State University engineers continue to change the world through groundbreaking research that solves society’s greatest challenges.
 Our students benefit from a hands-on educational experience integrating research and education that prepares future generations of leaders and fuels the high tech economy of North Carolina and the nation.

-Fitts-Woolard Hall opened in summer 2020.
+Fitts-Woolard Hall opened in the summer of 2020.
 The College’s newest facility marks a crucial next step in the College of Engineering’s move to Centennial Campus, providing critical infrastructure that allows faculty members and students to leverage the power of convergence across disciplines in an atmosphere unmatched anywhere in the nation.

 NC State’s Centennial Campus provides a unique research park environment that catalyzes entrepreneurship and innovation in the College of Engineering.
 The state-of-the-art engineering buildings and their close proximity to industry and government facilities on Centennial Campus foster and facilitate innovation in research and education through partnership opportunities and inspire and enable faculty and students to address the grand challenges of 21st century society.